esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 💡**Accessibility is...**💡
 1. A civil right to participate in society
 2. A key part of design:
-> There are analogues between acccessibilit
+> There are analogues between acccessibility in digital spaces and accessibility in the architectural features of public and private spaces ("the built environment").
+Being an accessibility expert is like being an architect.
+We need to prioritize structural access that includes disability in design and user experience.
+3. Often forgotten. 🙃

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4ODg0NTc0NV19
+eyJoaXN0b3J5IjpbLTczMTYyNzE3NF19
 -->